-This peanut butter trail mix is all the peanut butter goodness you could want and more.
+Peanut butter trail mix is all the peanut goodness you could want and more.
 If you know (or are) someone that loves peanut butter, you need to make this happen.

-Dig in — it’s protein.
+Dig in — this trail mix has protein.
 It’s good for you.
 Yep.

 All you need is a huge bowl, a big spoon and a few seconds to stir it up.
 Oh, and did I mention it tastes amazing?
 All the peanut butter goodness you could ever want.
 I PACK IT IN.
 Peanuts (duh), peanut butter M&M’s, Reese’s Pieces, peanut butter chips, peanut butter filled pretzels, and some raisins to even it all out.
 What’s a good trail mix without raisins, anyways?